EAR-conv-rec/EAR-conv-rec.github.io/##index.md

 We are currently applying for a patent, and looking for a license to release it.
 Stay tuned for our update!

+[Update 28Feb.
+2020] Our patent is approved!
+Code will be released in one month.
+(Yisong is currently trapped in US, his air plane is canceled dut to the COVID-19 epidemic 😣)

 # Datasets